Trump’s NYC rally was a morally disgusting glimpse of the MAGA future

 Nervous Republicans weren’t laughing.
 Florida Senator Rick Scott, whose once-secure reelection bid is now flailing, distanced himself from the remarks.
 Trump spokesperson Danielle Alvarez said in a statement, “This joke does not reflect the views of President Trump or the campaign.”

-And let’s not gloss over Trump’s own comments at the rally, which in any year before 2016 would’ve been headline news, in which he said that Democrats are “smart and they’re vicious, and we have to defeat them,” and again referred to them as “the enemy from within.”
+And let’s not gloss over Trump’s own comments at the rally, which in any year before 2016 would’ve been headline news.
+He said that Democrats are “smart and they’re vicious, and we have to defeat them,” and again referred to them as “the enemy from within.”
 Not to mention a weird aside to Rep. Matt Gaetz about “our little secret is having a big impact — he and I have a little secret, and we’ll tell you about it when the race is over.”
-And, of course, his endless torrent of lies
+And, of course, his endless torrent of lies about immigrants (who, in fact, commit crimes at a lower rate than natural-born U.S. citizens).

 But maybe that discussion is beside the point.
-In the run-up to the rally, many wondered if it would resemble the infamous “Pro American Rally” held by Nazi sympathizers in February, 1939.
-And in some ways, it did: it was filled with repulsive rhetoric and vicious incitement, from start to finish, and the audience was overwhelmingly white.
+In the run-up to the rally, many wondered if it would resemble the infamous “Pro American Rally” held by Nazi sympathizers in February 1939.
+And in some ways, it did: It was filled with repulsive rhetoric and vicious incitement, from start to finish, and the audience was overwhelmingly white.

 But in other ways, the rally was quite different.
 The America First attendees in 1939 sat, sang, and saluted politely, but the America First speakers and crowd in 2024 were vulgar, crude, and mean-spirited.
-The 1939 America First speakers railed against the “Jewish-controlled media” but the 2024 America First speakers (including Trump) left off the ‘Jewish’ part and only referenced vague, sinister forces who control our culture, media, finance and politics.
+The 1939 America First speakers railed against the “Jewish-controlled media” but the 2024 America First speakers (including Trump) left off the “Jewish” part and only referenced vague, sinister forces who control our culture, media, finance and politics.

 Maybe a more productive way to see this rally is as a taste of the world to come, to paraphrase a rabbinic term.
-Is this ultra-nationalist, often Christian Nationalist, world of rage, resentment, and scapegoating the America we want to live in?
+Is this ultranationalist, often Christian Nationalist, world of rage, resentment, and scapegoating the America we want to live in?
 Are any other values — Israel, tax cuts, less regulation — really worth this devil’s bargain?
 Let’s not be in denial: the MAGA movement is serious about these things.
 It’s not just campaign rhetoric.
 Look closely at this rally.
 Is this the world you want to live in?

-A message from our CEO & publisher Rachel Fishman Feddersen
+A message from our Publisher & CEO Rachel Fishman Feddersen

 I hope you appreciated this article.
-Before you move on, I wanted to ask you to support the Forward’s award-winning journalism during our High Holiday Monthly Donor Drive.
+Before you go, I’d like to ask you to please support the Forward’s award-winning, nonprofit journalism during this critical time.

 — Rachel Fishman Feddersen, Publisher and CEO